joshnuss/accelerometer-watch/README.md

 # Accelerometer Watch

-A derivative of the excellent SolderTime watch by [Spikenzie Labs](http://spikenzielabs.com/SpikenzieLabs/SolderTime.html)
+Inspired by the awesome SolderTime watch by [Spikenzie Labs](http://spikenzielabs.com/SpikenzieLabs/SolderTime.html)

 The Accelerometer Watch uses an accelerometer to detect when the wearer lifts their arm.
 The display is automatically turned on when the arm is lifted and the turned off to conserve power when the arm is lowered.